Skip to main content

 Explanation

 The 15-day response rule(§2695.5(b)) is one of the most frequently violated and most useful regulations.
-It applies to every communication that reasonably expects a response.
-Every email, every letter, every voicemail you send that asks a question, requests information, or submits documentation triggers a 15-calendar-day response obligation.
-Each day past 15 is a separate regulatory violation.
+It applies to everycommunication from a claimant that reasonably suggests a response is expected.
+Each email, letter, or voicemail that asks a question, requests information, or submits documentation may trigger the 15-calendar-day response obligation.
+Continued non-response past the 15-day mark may be treated as an ongoing violation that supports a CDI complaint or future bad-faith analysis.

 The 15-day acknowledgment deadline(§2695.5(e)) starts the moment you file your claim.
 The insurer has 15 days to acknowledge it, tell you what they need, and begin investigating.
 An insurer that takes three weeks to assign an adjuster has already violated this regulation.